microsoft/community-content/README.md

 Microsoft wants to thank MVPs, user group leaders, and influencers in the developer community for helping us pilot Microsoft AI content-in-a-box and its use in meetups and user groups.

-The first 250 speakers who secure a speaking slot in one of the Meetup Pro Networks below will be eligible for a speaker gift and stickers to hand out at their event.
+The first 250 speakers who secure a speaking slot in one of the eligible programs below will be eligible for a speaker gift and stickers to hand out at their event.

 #### [> Browse confirmed events](https://github.com/microsoft/community-content/wiki/Season-of-AI-Events)